If you were wondering what disruption looks like – actual disruption – well, what happened in March 2020, will give you a very good idea.

 Protect yourself with house money

 If BTC offers enough volatility and recovers into the end of April, the trader will have “house money” to play with.
 House money is a psychological term for profits that allow a trader more risk tolerance and more flexibility to maintain a position through a big move.

 The idea being that the trader separates the principal, which is his or her money, from the profit, which is the house’s money.
 When the principal or your money isn’t at stake, you have more psychological flexibility in turbulent conditions.

 As we can see, asset markets, regardless of clearing or network, are interconnected by their users.
 Bitcoin is no longer a backwater niche market, but rather a part of a larger matrix of assets.
 Therefore the whole picture should be considered if trades are developed with longer than day trading timeframes.

 Turbulent markets are the playground for traders, and markets in flux provide the kind of experience that is worth more than years of calm market seas.
 Lots of traders get only a year’s worth of experience in a decade.
 Players in this environment will get years of experience in a few months.

-Bitvo provides Canadians with a secure, fast and easy to use digital exchange platform to buy, sell and trade Bitcoin, Ether and QCAD.
+Bitvo provides Canadians with a secure, fast and easy to use digital trading platform to buy, sell and trade bitcoin, ether and QCAD.

 Clients also get exclusive access tot he Bitvo Cash Card and the Bitvo Same Day Guarantee